 If you have a passion for cooking or want to ensure that customers receive the very best in front of house service then join the best catering college in the South West.
-As a nationally recognised Centre of Excellence in three disciplines, an AA Highly Commended College Rosette winner, host of Academy Nathan Outlaw and industry partners including Jamie Oliver’s Fifteen Restaurant, River Cottage and the Eden Project there really is nowhere better to study catering and hospitality.
+As a nationally recognised Centre of Excellence in three disciplines, an AA Highly Commended College Rosette winner and industry partners including Jamie Oliver’s Fifteen Restaurant, River Cottage and the Eden Project there really is nowhere better to study catering and hospitality.

 If you want to work in a fast-paced, action-packed and creative industry then look no further than a career in catering.
 The opportunities for career progression in this industry are some of the best.
 From commis chef to sous chef, all the way up to head chef, if you are willing to put in the hard work you could be running your own kitchen in a few years’ time.